Charlesmurage/Quiz/README.md

 ## Known Bugs
 There are no known bugs as at now but in case of any you may find please contact me.
 ## Technologies Used
-The language used to create the web page is HTML and JavaScript and the application used to write the code is an application known as Atom.
+The language used to create the web page is HTML and JavaScript and the application used to write the code is an application known as VS code.
 ## Support and contact details
 In case of any questions or feedback or clarifications, you can reach me at:
 Muragemaina09@gmail.com